cljoly/.github/CONTRIBUTING.md

 As much as possible, I limit the number of dependencies used in my projects.
 Dependencies provide a short term win, by relying on someone else’s expertise and implementation to solve a particular problem.
 But there are two main long-term costs:
 1. [ongoing maintenance][build_it_yourself]: spending more and more time updating an ever expanding tree of dependencies.
-1. security risks: for every dependency and transitive dependency, every new version can be a malware in disguise, especially as the authors change.
+1. [security risks][swtch_deps]: for every dependency and transitive dependency, every new version can be a malware in disguise, especially as the authors change.

 Please avoid introducing new dependencies in your PRs if possible.
 If you do, please outline why you think it’s a worthy trade off.